Routing

 Since views are written in single-file components, global Laravel or PHP functions like route are not available.

 Instead, you may use Hybridly's route util.
-This function is typed and its typings are updated live as your routes/*.php files are saved.
+This function is typed, which means you get TypeScript autocompletion and static analysis.

 Route::get('/', ShowIndexController::class)